 Marko is a fast and lightweight JavaScript UI library for building web applications with a focus on server-side rendering.
 It offers a component-based architecture that allows developers to create reusable and encapsulated UI components.
-Marko's efficient rendering engine ensures high performance by minimizing re-renders and optimizing DOM updates.
+Marko provides efficient server-side rendering, resulting in faster page loads and improved SEO performance.

 Mithril is a modern client-side JavaScript framework for building single-page applications.
 It is known for its small size (8kb gzip) and high performance, making it a great choice for lightweight applications where speed and efficiency are crucial.
 Mithril follows a minimalist design philosophy, providing a simple and elegant API for creating components, managing state, and handling routing.